 Discount credit: The yield curves used for discounting are prescribed by EIOPA including volatility adjustment.
-Uncertainty arises from assumptions around the timing of any cash flows, driven by both the timing of claim events and the period needed to settle claims.
-Yields are still low by historical standards, meaning that the overall discount credit is limited.
-Therefore, the uncertainty on the overall technical provisions is low.
+Uncertainty arises from assumptions around the timing of any cash flows, driven by both the timing of claim events and the period needed to settle claims and the overall level of the interest rates.
+Given the current economic circumstances, the uncertainty on the overall technical provisions is high.